dagbjorn/microcoffeeonkube/README.md

   - Click Get Certificate
   - Click Confirm Security Exception (make sure that "Permanently store this exception" is checked).

-:no_entry: The application doesn't work in IE11.
+:no_entry: The application doesn't work on IE11.
 Error logged in console: "Object doesn't support property or method 'assign'."
 Object.assign is used in coffee.js.
 Needs some fixing...
 And Microsoft Edge?
 Cannot even find the site...

 ## <a name="rest-services"></a>REST services